- Solar advice hub

 How long does DNO approval take?

-DNO approval for solar panel systems typically takes around 4-6 weeks.
+DNO approval for solar panel systems typically takes around four to eight weeks.

 During this time, your local DNO will assess the proposed system's impact on the local grid and decide if any upgrades are necessary to accommodate your potential solar exports.